plausible/docs/docs/outbound-link-click-tracking.md

 Change your Plausible script snippet `src` attribute from `https://plausible.io/js/plausible.js` to `https://plausible.io/js/plausible.outbound-links.js`

-The new snippet will look like this:
+The new snippet will look like this (make sure to change the `data-domain` attribute to the domain you added to Plausible):

 ```html
 <script async defer data-domain=”yourdomain.com” src=”https://plausible.io/js/plausible.outbound-links.js”></script>